fiatconnect/specification/fiatconnect-api.md

 schema for Nigeria, they can set the `allowedValues` field for `country` in the quote endpoint response to `['NG']`.
 With this information, the client will know to prompt the user for a Nigeria-specific account number.

+Depending on the `allowedValues` field for `country`, the client SHOULD impose restrictions on the type of data the user can provide for the `accountNumber` field.
+A non-exhaustive list is below:

+* `'NG'`: The account number should be exactly 10 digits long, and only include the numbers 0-9.

 # 8. References

 ## 8.1.
 Normative References